fathonix/heimdall-osx-arm64/README.md

 Download from [Releases section](https://github.com/fathonix/heimdall-osx-arm64/releases/latest).

-Even if you download a prebuilt binary, **you still have to install [Homebrew](https://brew.sh) and its dependencies.**
+~~Even if you download a prebuilt binary, **you still have to install [Homebrew](https://brew.sh) and its dependencies.**
 (except `cmake` which is only required for building).
-More details can be seen below.
+More details can be seen below.~~ Homebrew isn't needed to run the app bundle.
+However, the CLI binary needs libusb that is also included in the app bundle.
+You can get it too from a package manager like Homebrew.

 # Installing